Lübeck Airport: Development into a low-cost airport

 After the re-unification of Germany, the airport started to grow slightly when several airlines started flying to Lübeck.
 In 1997, the arrival terminal was re-constructed and extended.

 Ryanair started to operate from the airport in 2000 with the first flights to London-Stansted.
 Ryanair's route system expanded over the years until 2009.
 Wizz Air started operations in 2006 with flights to Gdańsk, and later other eastern European destinations.
 Discussions about Ryanair opening a base at the airport were held since 2009 without results.

 Infratil, an infrastructure investment company from New Zealand held a 90% shareholding from November 2005 until the end of October 2009, when it sold its shares back to the City of Lübeck.
 The new principal operator, Flughafen Lübeck GmbH, had been searching for an investor since then, when in 2013 the airport was sold to a private investor.

-In 2010, both the financial crisis and the eruption of the Eyjafjallajökull led to a general decrease in passenger numbers and destinations.
+In 2010, both the financial crisis and the eruption of the Eyjafjallajökull in Iceland led to a general decrease in passenger numbers and destinations.

 A new ILS CAT II system went operational in February 2014, allowing planes to operate at the airport in more difficult weather conditions.
 As of March 2014, there were four lawsuits active against a further expansion of the airport.